Ethereum-ERD/dev-upgradeable/README.md

 There is also a return condition `bothOraclesLiveAndUnbrokenAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual difference between the two reported prices is below 5%.

-The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core ERD functions which require a current ETH:USD price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.
+The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core ERD functions which require a current ETH:USD price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits. `fetchPrice_view()` calls the `lastGoodPrice` .

 ### Tellor price data lag